dsmith111/Python_Projects/scripts/Search Algorithm Visualizer/README.md

 This Python script runs a search algorithm with live graph traversal updates based on a graph created in a text file.
 The graph, maze.txt, is made up of:

 - 1 for obstacles
-- 0 for paths
+- 0 for unexplored paths
-- 2 for goals
+- 5 for goals

 ## Types of search algorithms